nsidc/search-solr-tools/README.md

 #### Logging

-Solr logs are in /var/solr/logs
+_Note: Logs for Solr itself are in /var/solr/logs_

 By default, when running the harvest, harvest logs are written to the file `/var/log/search-solr-tools.log` (set to `warn` level), as well as to the console